-We are making digital records available on our website free of charge for as long as our Kew site is closed to visitors.
+We are making digital records available on our website free of charge for the time being, while our reading room services are limited.

-Registered users will be able to order and download up to ten items at a time, to a maximum of 50 items over 30 days.
-The limits are there to try and help manage the demand for content and ensure the availability of our digital services for everyone.
+Registered users will be able to order and download up to ten items at a time, to a maximum of 100 items over 30 days.
+The limits are there to try to help manage the demand for content and ensure the availability of our digital services for everyone.

 To access the service and download for free, users will be required to: